polarbeargo/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 Severity: High

-Description:  As we port-forwarding the application when accessing /star endpoint, it throw 405 error.
-The mongodb://example-mongodb-svc.default.svc.cluster.local:27017/example-mongodb URL is not exist in the cluster.
+Description:  As we port-forwarding the application accessing /star endpoint, it throw 405 error which is caused by the mongodb://example-mongodb-svc.default.svc.cluster.local:27017/example-mongodb URL is not exist in the cluster.
 We need to make the MongoDB URL available for the cluster.

 ## Creating SLIs and SLOs